Tetraodontidae: Thailand

 Pufferfish, called pakapao in Thailand, are usually consumed by mistake.
 They are often cheaper than other fish, and because they contain inconsistent levels of toxins between fish and season, there is little awareness or monitoring of the danger.
 Consumers are regularly hospitalized and some even die from the poisoning.

 United States

-Cases of neurological symptoms, including numbness and tingling of the lips and mouth, have been reported to rise after the consumption of puffers caught in the area of Titusville, Florida, USA.
+Cases of neurological symptoms, including numbness and tingling of the lips and mouth, have been reported to rise after the consumption of puffers caught in the area of Titusville, Florida, US.
 The symptoms generally resolve within hours to days, although one affected individual required intubation for 72 hours.
 As a result, Florida banned the harvesting of puffers from certain bodies of water.

 Treatment

 Treatment is mainly supportive and consists of intestinal decontamination with gastric lavage and activated charcoal, and life-support until the toxin is metabolized.
 Case reports suggest anticholinesterases such as edrophonium may be effective.